Alessandro Pietrelli

-Alessandro Pietrelli (born 5 January 2003) is an Italian professional footballer who plays as an attacking midfielder for club Venezia, on loan from Juventus.
+Alessandro Pietrelli (born 5 January 2003) is an Italian professional footballer who plays as an attacking midfielder for club Vicenza on loan from Juventus.

-Career
+Club career

+Early career

 Born in Bologna, Pietrelli made his first steps in football with Fano, before moving to Cesena's youth set-up.
 Aged 15, he returned to his hometown to join Bologna's youth sector, where he remained until 2022.

+Feralpisalò

-That year, he moved to Feralpisalò.
+On 2022, he moved to Feralpisalò.
 He made 57 appearances and he scored six goals across Serie B and Serie C with the Lombard team.
 In 2024–25, he scored five goals in 21 matches in the first half of the season with Feralpisalò.

+Juventus

 On 22 January 2025, Pietrelli was loaned to Juventus who sent them to play with their Next Gen team with option to buy and obbligation in certain cases.
 He made his Juventus Next Gen debut on the following 24 January in a victory against Trapani.
 A week later, he made his first start, and also scored his first goal with Juventus Next Gen, in a match drawn 1–1 against AZ Picerno.
 On 26 February, he was called up by first-team coach Thiago Motta for a Coppa Italia match against Empoli.

+Loan to Venezia

 On 16 August 2025, Pietrelli moved on loan to Venezia, with an option to buy.